Justification

 Opening of the XII Meeting of the Working Group on Trade and Competition in Latin America and the Caribbean (WGTC).

-• Representative of UN Trade and Development
+• Rebeca Grynspan.
+General Secretariat of UN Trade & Development (video)

 10:20 – 10:30